Skip to contents

 Row names

 Row names are shown by default if present.
-You can customize the row names column using ".rownames" as the column name:
+You can customize the row names column by adding a column definition using ".rownames" as the column name:

 reactable(